protonesso/kot-pkg/README.md

 mkdir pkgs
 ```
 After that, you may want to be able to use kot-pkg from any place.
 To do that, you need to
 edit your /etc/profile.
-Add this line to it(in the end!).
+Add this line to it in the end(replace /path-to-kot-pkg with the path to the folder you made.).
 ```
 export PATH="$PATH":/path-to-kot-pkg:/path-to-kot-pkg/pkgs
 ```